Quick and easy vegan lunch ideas for kids for every plant-based family. A list of a variety of options to break out of that bored lunch phase!

 - bagel sandwich (fits perfectly in the big container area)

-- open faced bagel with cream cheese and topped with thinly sliced fruit or veggies (cucumbers, tomatoes, peaches, fresh figs, etc)
+- open faced bagel with vegan cream cheese, you can top with thinly sliced fruit or veggies (cucumbers, tomatoes, peaches, fresh figs, etc)

 - mashed bean and avocado roll up (mash beans on tortilla, mash avocado over beans, roll and cut into pieces)

 - pita bread or bagel pizza (spread pizza sauce on top, add thinly sliced veggies if desired, sprinkle vegan cheese on top and bake in toaster or regular oven)

 - seaweed snack roll ups

 - Mexican pizza